getodk/docs/odkx-src/app-designer-prereqs.rst

 ~~~~~~~~~~~~~~~

 When installing on Windows you can use an automated :program:`NodeJS` installer that uses :program:`Chocolatey`.
 If you chose not to let the installer use :program:`Chocolatey` to install a bunch of packages after installing :program:`NodeJS`, you will need to ensure the location of the :file:`npm` folder is added to the *PATH* variable of your system.
 If it is not, subsequent calls to access grunt will fail.
 For example: :file:`C:\\Users\\[username]\\AppData\\Roaming\\npm`.
 For instructions on modifying *PATH*, see the section at the bottom of this page called Add adb to your *PATH* For Windows.
 Instead of navigating to the location of Android SDK, navigate to the location of the :file:`npm` folder.
-You can check if npm has been installed properly by executing the following command in *cmd* or *Powershell*.
+You can check if npm has been installed properly by executing the following command in :program:`cmd` or :program:`PowerShell`.

 .. code-block:: console